alex-davidson/FlexiGlob/README.md

 The GlobMatchEnumerator and MultiGlobMatchEnumerator try to skip entire subtrees when a match is not possible.

+It may be useful to use one set of globs to efficiently collect results from a hierarchy, then postfilter that set using another set of globs.
+This use case is supported by the MultiGlobMatchFilter, which applies inclusion and exclusion rules in order to a GlobMatch in a similar manner to the MultiGlobMatchEnumerator.
+Note that the filter *does not* add to the Details collection of the match, so eg. variables in your filter will not be parsed.

 ### I want to: check if a single glob matches one or more relative paths, which I already have in a list.

 ```